Adobe Experience Manager.

 Support & community

 Adobe offers 24/7 support for enterprise customers, plus dedicated Customer Solutions Engineers.
-The community (Adobe Experience League) is growing, but still smaller than Drupal or WordPress.
+The community (Adobe Experience League) is growing, but is still smaller than Drupal or WordPress.
+Knowledge sharing happens more through internal documents than through open community.

 Adobe is investing heavily in AI.
 Discovery Agent, Experience Modernization Agent, AI Answers, and generative AI for copy/images are in pilot or production.
 These features are interesting, but not yet game-changing.
-They require manual setup and aren't available as out-of-the-box toggles.
+They require manual setup and are not available as out-of-the-box toggles.

-Contentful – Modern headless CMS, much smaller footprint
+Contentful – Modern headless CMS, much smaller footprint, better developer experience

 Can I use AEM without Java developers?